sebproell/4C/doc/readthedocs/tutorial_contact_3d.md

 In `tutorial_contact_3d.bc` it can be seen, that the first two blocks of text define the structure elements, which will later fill the system matrices.
 The other text blocks define conditions on parts of the system.
-The first line of each block assignes an (optional) name to the element block/nodeset and the shape of the element type is specified.
+The first line of each block assigns an (optional) name to the element block/nodeset and the shape of the element type is specified.
 The next part has already been filled in by `pre_exodus`.
 For our simple geometry and discretization it can easily be checked that the number of elements/nodes in the